distrochooser/distrochooser/CONTRIBUTING.md

 # Contributing translations 🌍

 You can find the file `backend/locale/en.po` in this repository.
 This file is the english translation.
-If you don't have a GitHub account and want to download it: (the direct link)[https://raw.githubusercontent.com/distrochooser/distrochooser/master/backend/locale/en.po].
+If you don't have a GitHub account and want to download it: [the direct link](https://raw.githubusercontent.com/distrochooser/distrochooser/master/backend/locale/en.po).

 The file names in `backend/locale` are following the [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard, wich means they are two letter codes.